2010 Air Service Berlin Douglas C-47 crash: Accident

-Shortly after take-off at around 15:00 local time from Berlin Schönefeld Airport for a sightseeing flight over the city centre of Berlin, the left engine failed and the aircraft was unable to gain height.
+At around 15:00 local time, shortly after take-off from Berlin Schönefeld Airport for a sightseeing flight over the city centre of Berlin, the left engine failed and the aircraft was unable to gain height.
 The pilots went into a left turn and set down the aircraft into a field near the construction site for the new Berlin-Brandenburg International Airport.
-There were three crew members and 25 passengers on board (among them Stefan Kaufmann, a Bundestag member), all of which were able to leave the aircraft unassisted.
-Seven people were injured, four of them were taken to hospital.
+Three crew members and 25 passengers were on board (among them Stefan Kaufmann, a Bundestag member), all of whom were able to leave the aircraft unassisted.
+Seven people were injured, four of whom were taken to hospital.
 Schönefeld Airport was closed for fifteen minutes while its emergency services attended the crash scene.
 A fire that arose from spilled fuel was put out by the airport's firefighters.

 Aftermath

 The C-47 aircraft suffered substantial damage to its tail and port wing.
-Nevertheless, due to its historic significance (and because it was the signature airframe of the company), Air Service Berlin stated that it intended a complete repair and restoration.
+Nevertheless, due to its historic significance (and because it was the signature airframe of the company), Air Service Berlin stated it intended a complete repair and restoration.
 Donations towards the cost of the restoration had been received from across the world, including a symbolic 100 USD from Gail Halvorsen, the pilot who is attributed to having started the dropping of sweets for children from aircraft participating in the Berlin Airlift.
-Despite, this, the port wing was salvaged and was sold as limited edition Aviationtags.
+The damaged port wing was later salvaged and sold as limited edition Aviationtags.